 Founded in 2017, Source Research Foundation (SRF) is a 501(c)(3) non-profit research and educational organization that aims to connect, inspire, and support students who study the epidemiology, phenomenology, and the environmental, cultural and clinical contexts of psychedelic use, and to develop a virtual collaboratory of students, scientists, and community members who are passionate about psychedelic science.

-Rafael Lancelotta is a graduate student at the University of Wyoming studying Mental Health Counseling graduating in May 2018.
+Rafael Lancelotta is a recent graduate from the University of Wyoming in Mental Health Counseling.
 He is interested in the use of psychedelics towards greater levels of resiliency, mental health, and openness.
 He is also interested in the investigation of techniques used in the counseling relationship that may deepen and enhance the benefits of psychedelic-assisted therapy integration.
 He is passionate about opening the doors to psychedelic research to all students that are interested as well as helping to raise awareness as to the responsible clinical applications of psychedelics/entheogens.
 He hopes to continue on to a PhD to help develop evidence-based practices for psychedelic-assisted therapy integration to empower individuals to make lasting positive change in their lives and in their communities.
+He currently works as a therapist at Innate Path, a clinic providing psychedelic-assisted therapy with Cannabis and Ketamine.
 He is also the administrator of 5meodmt.org, which is a forum dedicated to forming community discussions on harm reduction, integration, and safe practices around 5-MeO-DMT.